Dolores Lee

 Lee pitched in the last three years of the All-American Girls Professional Baseball League.
-She had a very strong pitching arm and also was a solid defender at second base.
+She is known to have a strong pitching arm and also was a defender at second base.
 Her accomplishments included winning the Rookie of the Year Award and playing in the All-American touring team organized and piloted by Bill Allington.
-A colorful and funny figure with her teammates and other players, Lee was commonly named Pickles — a substitute name she picked up back home because some men could not remember her name, as she recalled in an interview.
-In addition, she would amaze fanatics by pitching two balls simultaneously to two different catchers.
+Known to her teammates and other players as a colorful and funny figure, Lee was commonly named Pickles — a substitute name she picked up back home because some people could not remember her name, as she recalled in an interview.
+In addition, she would surprise fanatics by pitching two balls simultaneously to two different catchers.

 Early life

 A native of Jersey City, New Jersey, where she played baseball with her brothers and the other boys in the streets of her neighborhood.
 Like many youths of her generation, she also played stickball and basketball with the boys before playing competitively at age 12 for the Santora's Village Boys ballclub.
 She was discovered while still attending St. Dominic Academy in Jersey City.
 Though her school had no sports for girls, the local area provided a wide range of opportunities through the Catholic Youth Organization leagues.
 Lee played from 1948 to 1952 for the St. Paul's basketball team, and also spent five years with the Garfield Flashettes, a team managed by Slim Berger, father of AAGPBL player Joan Berger.
 Manager Berger, who also scouted for the AAGPBL, recommended Lee to the league's tryouts when she turned 16.
 She tried out, received a contract offer, but went back home to finish high school.
 Finally, Lee entered the league in 1952 after graduating from high school.
 She was allocated to the Racine Belles, a team managed by the aforementioned Bill Allington.